anilmainali/Achievement/README.md

 # Achievement

 ## January 2018

+### January 24th 2018
+- Reciived full financial assistance for the Google IT Support Professional Certificate from Google.

 ### January 10th 2018
   - Received Grow with Google Challenge Scholarship to the Front-End Web Developer track.